Skip to content

 GROUP BY u.pk_user;

-This is the power of the database-first approach: shape data for the UI entirely at the SQL level. v_author_profile composes v_post the same way v_post composes v_user — no custom resolvers, no N+1, one query.
+Shape data for the UI at the SQL level. v_author_profile composes v_post the same way v_post composes v_user — no resolvers, no N+1.